-To make an appointment call the surgery on 0151 228 9101, your query will be handled by a clinician.
+To make an appointment call the surgery on 0151 228 9101, your query will be handled by a Care Navigator.
 Please note we are no longer offering an extended hours service.

 For patients who have access to a computer or smartphone we may offer you a video consultation.
 Alternatively, we may be able to assess certain conditions by photographs from your smartphone.